Labonneguigue/Labonneguigue.github.io/_posts/2018-05-28-Udacity-Self-Driving-Car-Nanodegree.md

 ### ✏️ Project 13 - Semantic Segmentation

 It is definitely important for a self-driving car to know where is the road.
-In this project, I trained a Fully Convolutional Neural Network (FCN) to classify each pixels in the image to be labeled `road` or `not road`.
+In this project, I trained a Fully Convolutional Neural Network (FCN) to classify each pixel in the image to be labelled `road` or `not road`.
 [Here is the project](https://labonneguigue.github.io/CarND-Semantic-Segmentation/).

 ### ✏️ Project 14 - System Integration

-Writeup not ready. 🛠
+Write-up not ready. 🛠